fabianwilliams-zz/bsed/README.md

 ### Use my custom image in Docker Hub to spin up the solution
 Do the following:
 - Create a Directory where you want your solution to live
-- In that directory create a file called "docker-compose.yml"
+- Go into that directory create a file called "docker-compose.yml"
-- Copy the folloing into the file:
+- Copy the following into the file:

 ```
     version: "3"